abdulsmapara/mattermost-plugin-gmail/README.md

 `/gmail unsubscribe <Optional-Label-IDs>`

-* This command lets you unsubscribe from notifications on recieving mails corressponding to the label IDs provided (should be comma-separated).
+* This command lets you unsubscribe from notifications on receiving mails corressponding to the label IDs provided (should be comma-separated).

 * If no label ID is provided, unsubscription from all labels already subscribed.